Search documentation...

 Selecting a primary key in the Hightouch app

-If your dataset doesn't inherently include any truly unique columns, you can use the SQL editor to either filter out duplicate rows or create a composite column to use for your primary key.
+If your dataset doesn't include any truly unique columns, you can use the SQL editor to either filter out duplicate rows or create a composite column to use for your primary key.
 If you're not using the SQL modeling method or if SQL isn't supported by your source, you need to make changes to your data upstream to ensure it includes a unique column.

 Data types and casting

-When you define a model, Hightouch doesn't change the data types found in your source unless otherwise specified.
 To safeguard your syncs from failing, the data types your model returns must align with your destination's data type expectations.
 If your source data types don't match your destination's expectations, you can use data casting while setting up your models.

 Preview model results